-Following Step 5, the device has been programmed into mixedmode although none of the analog sections have been powered up (controlled by Control Register C).
-Steps 6-10 detail update of Control register B in mixed-mode.
-In Steps 6-8, the ADC samples, which are invalid as the ADC section is not yet powered up, are transferred to the DSP's Rx section.
-In the subsequent interrupt service routine the Tx register is loaded with the control word for Channel 2.
-In Steps 9-10, Channels 1 and 2 are loaded with a control word setting for Control Register B which programs DMCLK = MCLK, the sampling rate to DMCLK/256, SCLK = DMCLK/2.
-Steps 11-17 are similar to Steps 6-12 except that Control Register C is programmed to power up all analog sections (ADC, DAC, Reference = 2.4 V, REFOUT).
-In Steps 16-17, DAC words are sent to the device-both DAC words are necessary as each channel will only update its DAC when the device has counted a number of SDIFS pulses, accompanied by DAC words (in mixed-mode, the MSB = 0), that is equal to the device count field of Control Register A4.
-As the channels are in mixed mode, the serial port interrogates the MSB of the 16-bit word sent to determine whether it contains DAC data or control information.
+Following Step 5, the device has been programmed into mixed mode although none of the analog sections have been powered up (controlled by Control Register C).
+Steps 6 to 10 detail update of Control Register B in mixed mode.
+In Steps 6 to 8, the ADC samples, which are invalid because the ADC section is not yet powered up, are transferred to the DSP's Rx section.
+In the subsequent interrupt service routine, the Tx register is loaded with the control word for Channel 2.
+In Steps 9-10, Channels 1 and 2 are loaded with a control word setting for Control Register B, which programs DMCLK = MCLK, the sampling rate, to DMCLK/256, SCLK = DMCLK/2.

+Steps 11 to 17 are similar to Steps 6 to 12 except that Control Register C is programmed to power up all analog sections (ADC, DAC, Reference = 1.2 V, REFOUT).
+In Steps 16-17, DAC words are sent to the device-both DAC words are necessary because each channel only updates its DAC when the device has counted a number of SDIFS pulses, accompanied by DAC words (in mixed mode, the MSB = 0), that are equal to the device count field of Control Register A4.
+Because the channels are in mixed mode, the serial port interrogates the MSB of the 16-bit word sent to determine whether it contains DAC data or control information.
 DAC words should be sent in the sequence Channel 2 followed by Channel 1.

-Steps 11-17 illustrate the implementation of Control Register update and DAC update in a single sample period.
+Steps 11 to 17 show the control register update and DAC update in a single sample period.
 Note that this combination is not possible in the FSLB configuration3.

-Steps 18-25 illustrate a Control Register readback cycle.
-In Step 22, both channels have received a Control Word that addresses Control Register C for readback (Bit 14 of the Control Word = 1).
-When the channels receive the readback request, the register contents are loaded to the serial registers as shown in Step 23.
+Steps 18 to 25 illustrate a control register readback cycle.
+In Step 22, both channels have received a control word that addresses Control Register C for readback (Bit 14 of the control word = 1).
+When the channels receive the readback request, the register contents are loaded to the serial registers, as shown in Step 23.
 SDOFS is raised in both channels, which causes these readback words to be shifted out toward the DSP.
-In Step 24, the DSP has received the Channel 2 readback word while Channel 2 has received the Channel 1 readback word (note that the address field in both words has been decremented to 111b).
+In Step 24, the DSP has received the Channel 2 readback word, while Channel 2 has received the Channel 1 readback word (note that the address field in both words has been decremented to 111b).
 In Step 25, the DSP has received the Channel 1 readback word (its address field has been further decremented to 110b).

-Steps 26-30 detail an ADC and DAC update cycle using the nonFSLB configuration.
-In this case no Control Register update is required.
+Steps 26 to 30 detail an ADC and DAC update cycle using the nonFSLB configuration.
+In this case, no control register update is required.

-1Channel 1 and Channel 2 of the description refer to the two AFE sections of the AD73322 device.
+$^{^{\}rm 1}$ Channel 1 and Channel 2 refer to the two AFE sections of the AD73322L.

-2This sequence assumes that the DSP SPORT's Rx and Tx interrupts are enabled.
-It is important to ensure there is no latency (separation) between control words in a cascade configuration.
+2 This sequence assumes that the DSP SPORT's Rx and Tx interrupts are enabled.
+Ensure there is no latency (separation) between control words in a cascade configuration.
 This is especially the case when programming Control Registers A and B.

-3Mixed mode operation with the FSLB configuration is more restricted in that the number of words sent to the cascade equals the number of channels in the cascade, which means that DAC updates may need to be substituted with a register write or read.
-Using the FSLB configuration introduces a corruption of the ADC samples in the sample period following a Control Register write.
+3 Mixed-mode operation with the FSLB configuration is more restricted in that the number of words sent to the cascade equals the number of channels in the cascade.
+This means that DAC updates may need to be substituted with a register write or read.
+Using the FSLB configuration introduces a corruption of the ADC samples in the sample period following a control register write.
 This corruption is predictable and can be corrected in the DSP.
-The ADC word is treated as a Control Word and the Device Address field is decremented in each channel that it passes through before being returned to the DSP.
+The ADC word is treated as a control word and the device address field is decremented in each channel that it passes through before being returned to the DSP.